apache/echarts-doc/en/option/partial/matrix-header.md

 The value type can be:

 + `number`: Represents pixel value.
-+ `string`: Percentage value (e.g., `'33%'`), representing the percentage relative to the width or height of the entire chart container.
++ `string`: Percentage value (e.g., `'33%'`), representing the percentage relative to the width or height of the matrix.
-+ Unspecified: Represents the minimum value that adapts to the content.
++ Unspecified: The width or height is evenly distributed.

 For example: